skills59/DevOps-s2e2/README.md

 in this simple DevOps Proect i pushed a simple Default template of a Dotnet Core Application into my github repository connecting it to jenkins which makes any change
-a push in the github repository trigger a build in jenkins which which then generates a Var file.
+or push in the github repository trigger a build in jenkins which which then generates a Var file.

 NOW, that var file will then be deployed into the EC2 and in the EC2 where we have a docker file which has a script for the script contain which will download a tomcat image from the docker hub and then copy the var file into the tomcat default directory and expose the port 8080

 in progress, will be up in a bit wish me luck

+# Project steps
+1- After pushing my codes into github
+2- i proceeded to lunch a linux EC2 machine on Amazon Web Services AWS 3- created my Ansile server
+4 - in progress Lol

+i will update steps here one after the other once carried out ntil project is complete

-and happy learning with me.
+Happy learning with me.